gshipley/summitlab14/Chapters/03-Installation.md

 ##**Overview of *openshift.sh***

-The OpenShift team has developed a installation script for the platform that simplifies the installation and configuration of the PaaS.
+The OpenShift team has developed an installation script for the platform that simplifies the installation and configuration of the PaaS.
 The *openshift.sh* script is a flexible tool to get an environment up and running quickly without having to worry about manually configuring all of the required services.
 For a better understanding of how the tool works, it is suggested that the user view the source code of *openshift.sh* to become familiar with the configuration involved in setting up the platform.
 For this training class, once the installation of the PaaS has started, the instructor will go over the architecture of the PaaS so that you are familiar with all of the components and their purpose.

 A copy of *openshift.sh* has already been loaded on each system provided to you.
 This script is also available in the [enterprise-2.0 branch of the openshift-extras Github repository](https://github.com/openshift/openshift-extras).
 In that repository, you can find a [kickstart version](https://github.com/openshift/openshift-extras/blob/enterprise-2.0/enterprise/install-scripts/openshift.ks) of the script as well as other versions.
 The script we will be using is the [generic openshift.sh](https://github.com/openshift/openshift-extras/blob/enterprise-2.0/enterprise/install-scripts/generic/openshift.sh) script.